jinapark2150/Portfolio/README.md

   + Collaborated with team members to interpret and communicate outcomes derived from each statistical technique.
 * **Techniques**:
   + Timepoint-treatment interaction plots and box plots
-  + ANOVA tests comparing within treatments, within timepoints, and interactions between them
+  + ANOVA test to compare treatments, time-points, and interactions between them
   + Model adequacy checks, including assessments for normality and variance homogeneity
   + Multiple comparisons for detailed analysis of treatment and timepoint variations
 * **Conclusions**: